Sahajdeep7988/Database_mini/DOCUMENTATION.md

    - Fixed directory creation/deletion on all platforms
    - Better error handling for file operations
 5. **Robustness**: Added additional validation and error handling
+6. **No Semicolons**: Updated to reject commands containing semicolons to improve syntax consistency

 ## Limitations and Future Work